connorjburton/hmac-auth-express/MIGRATION_GUIDE.md

 ## Migrating from 3.x.x to 4.0.0

-Previously, the documentation incorrectly stated the header expected a UNIX timestamp, this however was incorrect as the middleware expected a `UNIX timestamp / 1000`. `4.0.0` now expects you to actually pass a UNIX timestamp.
+Previously, the documentation incorrectly stated the header and HMAC digest expected a UNIX timestamp, this however was incorrect as the middleware expected a `UNIX timestamp / 1000`. `4.0.0` now expects you to actually pass a UNIX timestamp.

   ```diff
   const crypto = require('crypto');